guilhem-martin/go-guerrilla-wiki/Using-as-a-package.md

 #### Registering a Processor

-Use the `d.AddProcessor` to register your processor with the daemon.
+Use the `d.AddProcessor` function to register your processor with the daemon.

 Processors allow you to extend the backend.
 See the [About Backends: introduction, configuring and extending]https://github.com/flashmob/go-guerrilla/wiki/About-Backends:-introduction,-configuring-and-extending] documentation for more information.